koalalab-inc/bolt/README.md

 > [!NOTE]
 >
 > We have removed SSL inspection features from Bolt.
 It had some compatibility issues with certain package managers.
 We will soon release a new version with improved SSL inspection capabilities.

+## Usage and Limitations

+BOLT is available to use for private as well as public repository on GitHub hosted ubuntu runners.
+Contact us if you want to use BOLT on self-hosted runners.